-Let's just agree that you can never have too many holiday light displays.
-Enjoying things that go sparkle in the night is a great way to create a holiday outing without breaking the bank—but maybe you'd like something more interactive than the good ol' drive past the neighborhood lights?
-Then jump at the chance to check out Grand Park's free Winter Glow light display in Downtown LA.
+Enjoying things that go sparkle in the night is a great way to create a holiday outing without breaking the bank, and if you'd like something more interactive than the good ol' drive past the neighborhood lights, head over to Grand Park's free Winter Glow light display in Downtown LA.

 Coordinating a trip to DTLA can be stressful (parking, walking, traffic!), but done the right way this trip couldn't be easier.
 Couple your outing with any number of bucket list DTLA venues, or events such as Olvera's Street's Las Posadas, and you're guaranteed a night to remember.